The average size of the rooms in our traditional residence halls is 11 x 14. For more information on a particular building, click here.

 We need all residents to pay attention to the condition of their community.
 If something in your room, building, or suite is not functioning properly, damaged, or broken, please contact your RA and submit a work order to have it repaired.
 Students who live in the Residential Suites should send an e-mail to email@example.com with the work order information, which includes name, room, location in room, and description of issue.
 Unless it's an emergency, a resident of the room must sign the work order.

-In the event of an emergency maintenance issue or a student is unable to find an RA, he/she should contact the Office of Housing and Residence Life at extension 6116 or Safety and Security at extension 6129.
+In the event of an emergency maintenance issue or a student is unable to find an RA, he/she should contact the Office of Residence Life at extension 6116 or Safety and Security at extension 6129.

 Get a jump start on your career and have your resume ready to go at graduation.